brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### Detour: measuring memory allocated to parameters

-We will use the [DeepSpeed API to estimate the memory requirements of model parameters](https://deepspeed.readthedocs.io/en/latest/memory.html#api-to-estimate-memory-usage) for different ZeRO implementations, by calling the method `measure_parameters_memory`:
+We can use the [DeepSpeed API to estimate the memory requirements of model parameters](https://deepspeed.readthedocs.io/en/latest/memory.html#api-to-estimate-memory-usage) for different ZeRO implementations, by calling the following method at the onset of execution:

 ```python
 def measure_parameters_memory(model):